bahlo/arne.me/content/blog/jj-in-practice.md

 ## Push and pull

-To fetch new revisions, I run `jj git fetch`, to push branches/bookmarks, I run `jj git push`.
+To fetch new revisions, I run `jj git fetch`; to push branches/bookmarks, I run `jj git push`.
 This uses the same `git` server it was using before.